After nearly 50 years, daily passenger rail services are returning to Okehampton.

 A whole host of connections are available to the rest of the country from Exeter St Davids, opening up a wide range of onward travel options.

 The station, which will be unstaffed, will retain its heritage feel while offering modern facilities:

 - Card-only ticket machine

-- Information screens
+- Information screens and help points

 - CCTV coverage

 - Bike parking